Areeba-j/Track_Count-using-ByteTrack/README.md

-# YOLOv8 and ByteTrack Object Detection and Counting 💻
+# YOLOv8 and ByteTrack Object Detection, Tracking and Counting 💻

 Welcome to this project's repository!
 This project focuses on efficient object detection, tracking, and counting using YOLOv8 for initial detection and ByteTrack from Supervision for precise object tracking.
 I implemented a robust system where objects are assigned specific tracking IDs and tracked using ByteTrack, enabling accurate counting with Supervision's line zone feature.
 The system incorporates in and out lanes for two-way traffic, ensuring comprehensive object counting capabilities.